suabochica/javascript-es6-course/s08-asyncjs/s08-asyncjs.md

 To start let's answer the question *What is a Promise?*

-- A Promise is an object that keeps track of whether a particular event has happened already or not;
+- A Promise is an object that keeps track of whether a particular event has happened already or not
-- Determines what happens after the event has happened;
+- Determines what happens after the event has happened
 - Implements the concept of a future value that we're expecting.
 It's like saying, hey, get me some data from the server in the background and the promise then promises us to get that data so that we can handle it in the future.

 A promise can have different states:

 - Pending
 - Settled/Resolved
-    - The promise was succesfully which means that a result is available -> Fulfilled
+    - The promise was successfully which means that a result is available -> Fulfilled
     - The promise was an error -> Rejected

 The connection between the Pending and Settled/Resolved states is when the event happens.
 With this context we are ready to put the logic of the recipes handled with callbacks regarding promises: